Abhirkt1996/entertaiment-web-app/README.md

 - **Authentication Redirect**: If you try to bookmark a movie without being authenticated, you will be redirected to the login page.

 - **Google OAuth**: Log in with your Google account.

+- ## Contributing

+Contributions are welcome!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

+##
+<h4 align="center">Made with ❤️ from Abhishek </h4>
+<h4 align="center">Thank You</h4>